natcap/invest.users-guide/source/en/urban_mental_health.rst

 Baseline Prevalence
 -------------------

 Baseline prevalence represents the rate of a specific mental health outcome (e.g., depression or anxiety) across administrative units within the study area.
-This data allows the model to estimate preventable cases by comparing current rates with those projected under improved nature exposure scenarios
+This data allows the model to estimate preventable cases by comparing current rates with those projected under improved nature exposure scenarios.

-Health cost rate
+Health Cost Rate
 ----------------

 The health cost rate represents the illness-specific and, where available, country- or region-specific estimates of cost per case.
 A global meta-analysis (Christensen et al. 2020) reports societal costs of mental disorders across more than 30 countries.
-For instance, the societal cost per patient in the USA was estimated to be 11,000 USD PPP in the year of 2018.
+For instance, the societal cost per patient in the USA was estimated to be 11,000 USD PPP in the year 2018.

 References